Stojj2/Portfolio-Project-2/README.md

     - Word length in the form of underscores
     - Input field for guesses
     - Submit button for submitting the guess
-  - The input box and send button will be grayed out when the game is not started or if the game is over.
+  - The input box and submit button will be grayed out when the game is not started or if the game is over.
   - As soon a category is chosen the game area will be loaded with new content.

 - ### Instruction area